Typhim Vi (Intramuscular)

 The presence of other medical problems may affect the use of this vaccine.
 Make sure you tell your doctor if you have any other medical problems, especially:

-- Severe illness with fever—The symptoms of the condition may be confused with the side effects of the vaccine
+- Illness with fever, severe—Use with caution.
+The symptoms of the condition may be confused with the side effects of the vaccine.

 - Difficulty in breathing or swallowing